Setting up Apache Iceberg™ in a Yandex Data Processing cluster

 You can now use Apache Iceberg™ in your Yandex Data Processing cluster.

-Apache Iceberg™ usage example
+Apache Iceberg™ use case example

-The use case was tested on a Yandex Data Processing cluster version 2.0 with:
+This use case was tested on a Yandex Data Processing cluster version 2.0 with:

 - Spark and Hadoop components installed.